 Also, repair any leaking taps in your backyard as these could lead to stagnant water.
 Read Also: Best Mosquito Yard Spray.

 Clear Bushes, maw Grass, and Trim the Fence: Overgrown vegetation provides hiding areas for mosquitoes to escape the heat during the day.
-The plant should, therefore, be kept to minimal levels to make it unattractive for mosquitoes to hide.
+Therefore, the plant should be kept to minimal levels to make it unattractive for mosquitoes to hide.

-Erect Mosquito Screens: Putting up mosquito screens on your windows and doors early minimizes the chances of mosquitoes getting indoors.
+Erect Mosquito Screens: Putting up mosquito screens on your windows and doors early minimizes mosquitoes’ chances of getting indoors.
 You can erect the displays shortly before the temperature starts soaring up.

 Read Also: Best Mosquito Trap